 Ryan Heighton holds a Juris Doctor degree from Osgoode Hall Law School in Toronto, Ontario, where he specialized in criminal law.
 He also holds two science degrees, both from Trent University, a Bachelor of Science (B.Sc.) with Honours in Biology and Psychology, and a Master of Science (M.Sc.) in Life Sciences, which included breast cancer research.

 Dedicated to social justice pursuits, Ryan got an early start in his advocacy career, arguing many successful cases and appeals in court with Fair Change Community Services, a student-led initiative focused on assisting homeless and street-involved individuals with their court cases.
-He carried this success to all levels of trial court in Ontario, where he tirelessly advocates for his clients.
+He carried this success to all levels of trial and appellate courts in Ontario, where he tirelessly advocates for his clients.

-He has appeared at all levels of both Trial (both judge-alone and judge and jury) and Appellate Court in Ontario.
+He has represented clients at all levels of both Trial (both judge-alone and judge and jury) and Appeal Court in Ontario.
+He has particular experience defending high level drug and firearm matters with complex search and seizure issues.
 Ryan represents his fellow counsel as both the Waterloo Region Director of the Criminal Lawyers’ Association and the local Criminal Defence Representative on the Bench & Bar Committee of the Superior Court of Justice.
 He is a member of the Criminal Lawyers’ Association Litigation and Intervention Committee roster, which is responsible for intervening in high level appellate matters.
-He is also a frequent volunteer with justice education initiatives such as the Ontario Justice Education Network (with the Local Justice Education Committee as co-Communications Coordinator and member of the Mock Trial Subcommittee), and is a regular guest speaker in multiple forums, including Youth-Police Dialogues in at-risk neighbourhoods.
-He has also curated a prominent media presence, which initiated with his frequent representation of clients in high profile drug matters.

 Passionate about social justice, Ryan truly enjoys assisting marginalized individuals, and has extensive experience in assisting all types of clients, including those who identify as Aboriginal, having mental health and addictions issues, and those from all walks of life.
 Ryan had the honour of being the first counsel to have a matter in Waterloo Region proceed by way of an Indigenous Sentencing Circle with the Ontario Court of Justice sitting as an Indigenous Peoples’ Court.
 His client-focused approach ensures that all clients are assisted through the criminal justice system with dignity, confident that they have an advocate who will explain their case in a way that suits their individuals needs, whether they have been through the system before or not.